Emotions in History — online Aug 10-11, 2023

 Posted in News | Comments Off on Emotions in History — online Aug 10-11, 2023

-Leda Cosmides elected to American Academy of Arts and Sciences
+Leda Cosmides elected to American Academy of Arts & Sciences

-Leda Cosmides was elected to the American Academy of Arts and Sciences in 2023.
-More details here and here.
+Leda Cosmides was inducted into the American Academy of Arts and Sciences in 2023.
+Founded in More details here and here.

 Talking Stories by Michelle Scalise Sugiyama